UPSC Books and Mock Tests for IAS/IPS Exam 2022

 In the IAS prelims round there are 2 papers and both are objective type in nature.
 That means both have multiple-type questions with negative markings for each wrong answer.

-I have mentioned below the list of the best IAS books for the Prelims round:
+I have already mentioned the NCERT books that you’d need to go through for the prelims in the section above.
+However, below I have given the list of the best IAS books for the Prelims round (apart from the NCERTs):

 |History||1.
 India’s Struggle for Independence – Bipan Chandra